Understanding Memory Loss

 The Link Between Dementia and Homocysteine

 To this end, we have been developing better ways of assessing your risk for the most aggressive form of memory loss: Alzheimer’s disease (AD).
-One of the best predictors of your future risk for this dreaded form of dementia is whether or not you have elevated levels of homocyteine in your blood.
+One of the best predictors of your future risk for this dreaded form of dementia is whether or not you have elevated levels of homocysteine in your blood.

-For example, the Framingham Study, one of the most well-known and informative of studies on the prevalence of diseases (epidemiology), demonstrated that plasma homocysteine level is a strong predictor of future Alzheimer’s disease.
+For example, the Framingham Study, one of the most well-known and informative studies on the prevalence of diseases (epidemiology), demonstrated that plasma homocysteine level is a strong predictor of future Alzheimer’s disease.
 In fact, for every 5 units increase in homocysteine, the risk of AD was increased by 40%.
 Moreover, plasma homocysteine concentrations > 14 μmol/L nearly doubled the risk of AD.

 The Folate Connection

 Another set of studies has found that these elevations of homocysteine are associated with low levels of folate in the central nervous system.
-As such, early intervention with a certain type of folate supplementation will prevent the age-related increase in homocysteine.
+As such, early intervention with a certain type of folate supplementation will help prevent the age-related increase in homocysteine.

 One quick cautionary note.
 You may be fortunate enough to have a savvy primary care clinician who is familiar with this data.
 He or she may even have been proactive enough to measure folate levels in your blood.
 If so, and your level came back normal, be aware that brain levels of folate do not correlate to serum folate levels.
-In fact in a study by Serot, et al, that people with AD often have normal serum folate levels despite very low CNS (central nervous system) folate levels.
-So if your homocysteine levels are high, even if your serum folate levels are normal, you still need treatment with folate supplementation.
+In fact, a study by Serot, et al, found that people with AD often have normal serum folate levels despite very low CNS (central nervous system) folate levels.
+So, if your homocysteine levels are high, even if your serum folate levels are normal, you still need treatment with folate supplementation.

 In addition, several other studies linking low folate levels to high homocysteine levels concluded the following:

 - High total folate intake may protect against AD (Luchsinger JA, Tang MX, Miller J, Green R, Mayeux R. Relation of higher folate intake to lower risk of Alzheimer disease in the elderly.
 Arch Neurol.
-2007 Jan;64(1):86-92.).
+2007 Jan.;64(1):86-92.

 What About The Other B Vitamins?

 Good question.
 It turns out that elevated plasma homocysteine is also an important bio-marker for low vitamin B12 levels.
 The story on B12 is particularly interesting.
 For example, studies have shown that there is a direct relationship between serum B12 and serum folate such that optimum levels of both vitamins are necessary to protect you from cognitive decline.
 More specifically, low B12 and normal or even high folate levels do not protect against memory loss.
-Hence the need to ensure normal B12 levels when supplementing with folate.
+Hence, the need to ensure normal B12 levels when supplementing with folate.
 It is for this reason that in our best-selling memory supplement – FolaNAC – we have combined both of these crucial vitamins.

 It has historically been believed that vitamin B12 had to be given via shots.
 The more recent data, however, is very reassuring: oral cobalamin is as effective and possibly superior to parenteral (IV or IM) therapy.

-As you might suspect, in the earliest stages of memory loss, you have an imbalance in your acetylcholine activity that results in increased need for new synthesis of this all important brain chemical.
-New acetylcholine is formed through a series of chemical reactions first initiated by L-methyfolate (the type of folate that your brain can utilize) along with methyl-B12 and in the process reduces your elevated homocysteine levels.
+As you might suspect, in the earliest stages of memory loss, you have an imbalance in your acetylcholine activity that results in increased need for new synthesis of this all-important brain chemical.
+New acetylcholine is formed through a series of chemical reactions first initiated by L-methyfolate (the type of folate that your brain can utilize) along with methyl-B12 and, in the process, reduces your elevated homocysteine levels.